jarr1357/Data-Viz-Web/README.md

 This set of programs is run on an ubuntu EC2 AWS machine.

-Cronjobs execute the programs at 12:15am to produce new graphs.
+Cronjobs must be created that execute the 3 python programs (Images_AutomatedLine, Images_AutomatedPie, Images_AutomatedSankey) at 12:15am to produce new graphs.

 Website includes javascript that forces a reboot at 1am -keeps websites synchronized
   -updates graphics to include the newly generated images